timothylimyl/UAT/README.md

 # Recommendation

 Please do try other functions such as `sin(x)` or `cos(x)` and see whether can u approximate the relationship.
 You may keep failing till you get the hyperparameters right but it will give you a good insight into tuning hyperparameters.
 I suggest if the function is too hard to approximate, go ahead and add more layers and neurons!
+Try out different optimizer such as SGD and ADAM, compare the results.